redhaanggara21/try-cyclic/README.md

       - `reservation/get-reservation-list-by-store-id`
     - Graphql
       - http://localhost:5001/graphiql
-      - for run execute better check in the dir collection then find graphql-collection
+      - for run execute better check in the dir collection then find graphql-collections

 ### Run